stat545ubc-2024/assignment-b3-aliz0124/README.md

 ## Features

 ### 1. Grouped checkbox for drink types
-This feature enables users to filter the dataset by drink type, making it easier to compare drinks across different types or analyze caffeine content and other variables within specific groups.
+This feature enables users to filter the dataset by individual or multiple drink types, making it easier to compare drinks across types or assess caffeine content and other variables within specific groups.

 ### 2. Slider to filter based on the volume (ml) or caffeine amount (mg)
-This feature helps users filter the dataset for drinks that meet their specific preferences or needs, such as finding drinks with high caffeine content or within a specific volume range.
+This feature helps users filter the dataset for drinks that meet their specific preferences or needs, such as finding drinks with high caffeine content for a morning pick-me-up or within a specific volume range.

 ### 3. Button to download the filtered data as a CSV
-This feature is useful for users who want to save their filtered data for further analysis outside of the app, or share it with others.
+This feature is useful for users who want to save their filtered data to conduct their own analysis outside of the app, or share it with others.
+It saves the data in CSV format making it easily accessible for analysis in R or Python.

 ### 4. Interactive data table
-An interactive table feature allows users to further explore their filtered data by sorting individual variables in ascending or descending order, or searching within filtered drinks.
+An interactive table feature allows users to further explore their filtered data by sorting individual variables in ascending or descending order, or searching within filtered drinks for individual rows.

 ### 5. Interactive bubble plot (Caffeine vs Volume with bubble size = calories).
 This plot provides an accessible overview of how different drinks compare in terms of caffeine amount and volume, allowing users to visually spot trends in their filtered data.
 Using Plotly's interactive features enables users to hover over individual points to view information, isolate specific drink types, save the plot and more.